ionut-lucaci/openkickflip-ios-sdk/README.md

 # Open Kickflip SDK for iOS

-(WARNING.
-AUDIO STREAMING HAS BEEN DISABLED FOR MY OWN PURPOSES.)

 This is a spinoff from the original [Kickflip](http://kickflip.io) opensource project and commercial platform.

-Open Kickflip taks the best of the awesome Kickflip and allows you to directly upload the streaming to your own s3 bucket.
+Open Kickflip takes the best of the awesome Kickflip and allows you to directly upload the streaming to your own s3 bucket.
+It also removes the dependency on the Kickflip API.

 Open Kickflip provides a complete video broadcasting solution for your iOS application.
 You can use our pre-built `KFBroadcastViewController` to stream live video with one line of code.